Okay. Roll up your sleeves!

 As finances continue to pressure the Medicare system (simple number of working Americans supporting number of Medicare eligible Americans), there will continue to be reimbursement pressure.

-Under this pressure, more doctors will start to charge the excess amount.
+Under this pressure, more doctors will likely to start charging the excess amount.

 Not because of where we are now but because of where we'll be 5-10 years out.

-Keep in mind that you may be selecting a plan to cover decades!
+Keep in mind that you may be selecting a plan to cover decades if health changes!

 We need to plan accordingly.